Europe's Leading Research Institute Confirms Breakthrough: Swiss Company Glice Develops Synthetic Ice with Real-Ice Glide

 About Glice

 Since its founding in 2012, the Swiss company has redefined the skating and ice hockey experience with innovative materials and technologies.
 Today, Glice is represented in over 100 countries and it stands for the highest quality, ecological responsibility, and the vision of making sports and leisure activities accessible in a resource-efficient way.
+In the United States, Glice operates through its subsidiary Glice Inc., with offices, manufacturing, and warehouses located in Boulder, Colorado.
 Learn more: www.glicerink.com

 The Fraunhofer Institute for Mechanics of Materials has independently issued a press release.
 Find their statement here.